itbh-at/keycloak/README.md

    @JS()
    ```

 3. It mistakenly made all the JavaScript callback functions into a Dart function.
 To fix them, convert all callback functions to a set function.
-Starting from ln 421:

-   All these functions need to be replace: (commented out the replaced generated codes)
+   All these functions need to be replace, starting from ln 421: (commented out the replaced generated codes)

    ```'dart
    //external void onReady([bool authenticated]);